j-alexander/j-alexander.github.io/_posts/2017-01-04-rdkafka-native-dependencies.md

   RUN Remove-Item -Force /vcredist_x64.exe
 ```

-Assuming Powershell is your default shell:
+Assuming, of course, that Powershell is your default shell.

 ```powershell
   # Configure Powershell as the Default Shell
   SHELL ["powershell", "-NoProfile", "-Command", "$ErrorActionPreference = 'Stop';"]